-Our audit approach PwC Norway uses a range of cutting-edge methods, processes, technologies, and approaches to ensure continuous improvement in the performance and quality of our audit engagements.
+Our audit approach

+PwC Norway uses a range of cutting-edge methods, processes, technologies, and approaches to ensure continuous improvement in the performance and quality of our audit engagements.

-The PwC Audit
+Our audit approach

 The quality and effectiveness of the audit is critical to all of our stakeholders.
-We therefore invest heavily in the effectiveness of our audits, in the skills of our people, in our underlying audit methodology, the technology we use, and in making the right amount of time and resources available.
-We pay close attention to what our various stakeholders require from us, what they tell us we need to improve and to the findings of regulatory inspections on the quality of our work.
+We therefore invest heavily in the effectiveness of our audits, in the skills of our people, in our underlying methodology, the technology we use, and in making the right amount of time and resources available.
+We pay close attention to the internal indicators and processes that routinely monitor the effectiveness of our risk and quality processes, and provide timely information about the quality of our audit work and any areas for improvement.
+Details of these indicators and processes can be found in the Monitoring of Assurance quality section.
+Additionally, we consider what our various stakeholders require from us, what they tell us we need to improve and the findings of regulatory inspections on the quality of our work.
 Details of the most recent regulatory findings can be found in the Monitoring section.
-Just as important are the internal indicators and processes that routinely monitor the effectiveness of our risk and quality processes, and provide timely information about the quality of our audit work and any areas for improvement.

-People

-+

-Data and technology can help reveal insights, but it takes an inquisitive person with well-rounded business knowledge to understand what those insights mean.
-We recruit professionals with these capabilities - people who can deliver the highest quality outcomes in terms of client service and compliance.

-Technology

-As technological change accelerates, our clients want to trust their information with organisations that do no't merely keep up but lead the way.
-We ha've made a global commitment to offer leading audit technology, and we have invested heavily in tools to match our approach.
-The result is greater quality and insight to our clients.

-Approach

-We have built our audit around our people and our technology.
-We have designed it to give us more time with our clients, understanding the things that matter to their business.
-That is more time understanding client concerns, and more time focusing on the inherent risks we see, including how they change over time and how they compare with peer companies.

-The PwC Audit

 Tools and technologies to support our audit

+Our tools

-As a member of the PwC Network, PwC Norway has access to and uses PwC Audit, a common audit methodology and process.
+As a member of the PwC network, PwC Norway has access to and uses PwC Audit, a common audit methodology and process.
 This methodology is based on the International Standards on Auditing (ISAs), with additional PwC policy and guidance supplemented with Norwegian requirements related to review of the Directors' Report, compliance with the Norwegian Bookkeeping Act, attestation of tax returns etc. PwC Audit is the framework that enables PwC member firms to consistently comply in all respects with applicable professional standards, regulations and legal requirements.

+Our technology

-Aura Platinum PwC Audit is underpinned by Aura Platinum, our global audit documentation system which is used across the entire PwC Network.
-Aura Platinum is the heart of how we build and execute our audit plans by supporting teams in applying our methodology effectively, by creating transparent linkage between risks, required procedures, controls and the work performed to address those risks, as well as providing comprehensive guidance and project management capabilities.
+Aura, our global audit platform, is used across the PwC network.
+Aura helps drive how we build and execute our audit plans by supporting teams in applying our methodology effectively, by creating transparent linkage between risks, required procedures, controls and the work performed to address those risks, as well as providing comprehensive guidance and project management capabilities.
 Targeted audit plans specify risk levels, controls reliance and substantive testing.
-Smart dashboards show teams audit progress and the impact of scoping decisions more quickly.
-Audit technology Aura Platinum is supported by a series of technology-based audit support tools.
-These tools increasingly integrate with Aura, populating audit evidence directly into Aura.
-The main tools include:
+Real-time dashboards show teams audit progress and the impact of scoping decisions more quickly.

+Connect is our collaborative platform that allows clients to quickly and securely share audit documents and deliverables.
+Connect also eases the status of deliverables and resolving issues by automatically flagging and tracking outstanding items and issues identified through the audit for more immediate attention and resolution.
+Clients are also able to see audit adjustments, control deficiencies, and statutory audit progress for all locations in real time.

-The Connect Suite, is our collaborative platform where we share data, document requests and audit status.
-It provides fast, efficient and secure information sharing with our clients and multi-location audit teams at every stage of the audit: - Connect monitors the status of requests and information between our clients and the engagement team in real time.
-Audit and client teams know where things stand at all times through a consolidated dashboard showing all sites, digitisation of engagement matters, and automated key performance indicators. - Connect Audit Manager streamlines, standardises and automates group and component teams coordination for multi-location and statutory/regulatory audits.
-It provides a single digital platform to see all outbound and inbound work and digitises the entire coordination process so there is greater transparency, compliance and quality for complex multi-location audits.
+Connect Audit Manager streamlines, standardises and automates group and component teams coordination for multi-location and statutory/regulatory audits.
+It provides a single digital platform to see all outbound and inbound work and digitises the entire coordination process which facilitates greater transparency, compliance and quality for complex multi-location audits.